huitangtang/On_the_Utility_of_Synthetic_Data/README.md

 - torchvision 0.9.0

 ## Data preparation
 1. Existing datasets.
-The references of the used datasets (e.g., VisDA-2017, ImageNet, and MetaShift) are included in the paper.
+The references of the used exsiting datasets (e.g., VisDA-2017, ImageNet, and MetaShift) are included in the paper.
 2. Our new datasets.
 SynSL is here; SynSL-120K is here; S2RDA is [here](https://pan.baidu.com/s/17C5lRDf7cpGR1kAVS2jS-Q?pwd=61tt).

 ## Model training